-Vetting undertaken by the NVB provides a vetting disclosure (the vetting result) outlining the particulars of a criminal record (if any) relating to the person being vetted.
+The NVB provides a vetting disclosure (the vetting result) to the Council outlining the particulars of a criminal record (if any) relating to the person being vetted.
 It may also provide a statement of specified information (if any), which the Chief Bureau Officer of the Bureau has determined should be disclosed.